Net Economy - Case Study in the International Learning Network (GPP)

 The project will be conducted in English.

-The seminar commences on 17 Oct 2018.
+The seminar commences on 04 Nov 2020.
 We'll be meeting three times to have a live video conference with the other locations.
-The final exam will be announced.

-Besides an active and successful contribution to the seminar, participants have to pass a mid-term test following the production phase as well as a 60 minute exam at the end of the seminar.
-Therefore participants will receive 6 credit points.
-The grades for both parts of the exam, group project on the one hand and mid-term test as well as the exam on the other, contribute to half of the module grade.
+After active and successful contribution to the seminar and after passing the mid-term-test participants will receive 5 credit points.
+The grades for both parts of the exam (group project and exam) contribute to half of the module grade.
 The module exam is passed when the module grade is at least at a standard of “sufficient” (4,0).

-We look forward to your participation and an interesting and successful project work.
+We look forward to your participation and an interesting and successful course of events during the project.